prerana2005/Code_Review_Analytics/README.md

 This test fails as expected, showing that the current implementation doesn't check
 *which specific function* is edited.
 It wrongly flags a PR as risky just because
 a complex function exists in the file.
+---

+### Day 8 - Updates to False Positive Detection and Risk Analysis

+**Objective:**
+Improve the risk detection logic to avoid false positives when PRs modify only simple functions, even if complex functions exist in the same file.

+**What was done:**
+- Updated `tests/test_false_positive.py`:
+    • Added a proper unit test using mock CSVs.
+    • Introduced function `is_pr_risky()` to check if changed lines fall inside complex functions.
+    • Test confirms PR is NOT flagged risky if only simple functions are changed.

+- Refactored `analyze_risky_files.py`:
+    • Improved merge logic between PR files and Lizard complexity data.
+    • Added clear complexity filtering to identify risky functions.
+    • Modularized with function `get_risky_functions()` for easier testing and reuse.